 Safety stock: This is a buffer inventory held to account for variability in demand and lead times.
 Maintaining safety stock can help prevent stockouts and ensure customer satisfaction, but it also increases holding costs.

-ABC analysis: This method involves classifying inventory items based on their value and usage, with A-items being the most valuable and C-items being the least valuable.
+ABC analysis: This inventory management method involves classifying inventory items based on their value and usage, with A-items being the most valuable and C-items being the least valuable.
 This enables businesses to focus their resources on managing the most important items and reduce costs associated with excess inventory.

 Inventory management is both an art and a science, and small manufacturers often struggle to keep up with it due to various factors.
 Here are some of the most common inventory management mistakes small manufacturers make: